jana-20058/cmps270_project/README.md

 Smoke: Can be used as many times as the number of ships you’ve sunk.
 Covers a 2x2 grid to prevent the opponent's radar from detecting hits within that area.

 The game continues until all the ships of one side ,either player or bot, are sunk

+##How to play

+1. Start: You get an empty grid to place your ships.

+2. Place Ships: Pick a spot (e.g., A1) and a direction (vertical or horizontal), and enter it in the formate(A1,vertical)

+3. Track Progress: After each turn, see your hits/misses on the grid.
+The enemy’s grid stays hidden.

+4. Make Moves: Guess a spot (e.g., move A1) to attack the enemy.